sagivt1/team21_face_detection/README.md

 ~~~~

 #### **Contributors**
+~~~~
 Thanks to the following people who have contributed to this project:
-~~~~
+    Hadas Chasidim
+    May Hagbi
 ~~~~

 #### **Contact**